captbaritone/webamp/experiments/maki-interpreter/readme.md

 This project is an investigation into how feasible it would be to write a .maki interpreter in JavaScript.
 Maki is a compiled language, so this interpreter plans to parse/evaluate the compiled byte code.
 Most of the hard work of figuring out how to write the parser has already been done as part of Ralf Engels' [Maki Decompiler](http://www.rengels.de/maki_decompiler/).
 The first stage of this project is just to reimplement the parser portion of the decompiler in JavaScript.

+## Architecture

+- [Parser](./parser.js): Given a Buffer containing the binary data of a `.maki` file, returns a JSON serializeable representation of the script.
+- [Runtime](./runtime/index.js): A JavaScript object mapping class unique ids to JavaScript implementations of those classes.
+- [Virtual Machine](./virtualMachine): Given a parsed `.maki` file, and a command offset, exectues the `.maki` script starting at that command, and returing the value returned from executing that function.
+- [Interpreter](./interpreter): This ties all of the above pieces together.
+Given a Buffer containing a `.maki` script, a Runtime, and an instance of `System`, it parses the `.maki` file, and then binds the runtime into the parsed `.maki` program.
+This consists of populating the `System` variable, and binding the class ids defined in the script to the actual JavaScript implementations of those classes.
+Finally it kicks off execution by triggering `System.onScriptLoaded()`.
+- [Cli](./cli.js): A command line script that, given the path to a `.maki` file will run it through the Interpreter.

 ## Roadmap

 - [x] Parse top level bytecode (constants, types, variables)